IWIN11/MITT-PRACTICUM/README.md

 # MITT-PRACTICUM
 My individual submission for the practicum.

-## Team Context and Personal Contribution

-This switch inventory task was completed as part of a team-based practicum assignment.
-Each group member was responsible for completing the full device recording process on a subset of Cisco switches.

-In addition to my assigned group work, I also collaborated with a student from another group to prepare the shared workstation used for accessing the switches.
-This included hardware verification, BIOS configuration, Windows installation, and tool setup (Rufus and PuTTY).

-The documentation below reflects my personal execution of:
-- Physical workstation setup (in collaboration)
-- Efficient switch boot-up planning (6 at a time)
-- Data collection from 30 switches (CLI access and `show version`)
-- Manual double-check after each batch
-- Final secure return of all switches to designated storage

-While the overall project was distributed among team members, this version captures the portion I directly completed and managed.
----

 ## Inventory Audit of 30 Cisco Switches in a Real-World School IT Environment